6sp33d/tmuxConfigSetup/README.md

 Description|Command
 -|-
 Toggle logging on/off for the attached pane|`prefix + P`
-Capture visable history for the attached pane|`prefix + k` Capture full history (based on history-limit) for the attached pane|`prefix + l` Clear history|`prefix + L`
+Capture visible history for the attached pane|`prefix + k` Capture full history (based on history-limit) for the attached pane|`prefix + l` Clear history|`prefix + L`

-**If you enable logging, the log file is written out when toggling is toggled off.*
+**If you enable logging, the log file is written out when logging is toggled off.*